Prevention of Global Warming

 The Group is moving forward with research in the following fields in order to realize energy transitions.

-- Technical development for the manufacture, storage, transport, and supply of CO2-free hydrogen derived from renewable energy
+- Technical development for the manufacture, storage, transport, and supply of hydrogen derived from renewable energy sources

-- Technical development for the manufacture of synthetic fuels from CO2-free hydrogen and CO2
+- Technical development for the manufacture of synthetic fuels from hydrogen and CO2

 - Technical development for the manufacture of hydrogen and the optimization of storage battery operation plans, which contribute to the effective use of renewable energy

-- Technical development on recycling of plastic resources and used tires
+- Technical development for recycling of plastic resources and used tires

 - Rationalization and streamlining of oil refining processes using digital technology, etc.

 In November 2019, ENEOS concluded an agreement with Waseda University on comprehensive collaboration activities to promote innovation toward achieving a sustainable society.
-Through multi-disciplinary open innovation, from innovative technology to humanities and social sciences that indicate how the social implementation of technology should be, we are exploring the seeds that will contribute to the realization of a carbon-neutral society.
+Through comprehensive and multi-disciplinary open innovation, from innovative technology to humanities and social sciences for the social implementation of technology, we are exploring the seeds of innovation that will contribute to the realization of the sustainable society of the future, and also working to develop energy storage technologies and new materials.

 Development of Manufacturing Technologies for Synthetic Fuels Derived from Renewable Energy